Sarah A. Sanchez

 What do you attribute your success to?

-While I’ve always been fascinated by technology—having grown up during the rise of computers in the 90s and 2000s—I have to give credit where it’s due.
+As for successes at my place of work, I must give credit where its due.
 Much of my recent success is thanks to my boss, Hana Laurenzo, founder and CEO of Teneo Linguistics Company.
+While I’ve always been fascinated by technology—having grown up during the rise of computers in the 90s and 2000s— I always dreamt of turning my computer nerd skills into a real profession.
 She gave me a chance to prove myself in this career field and is the reason I ventured into digital accessibility, not only for the growth of the company but for the benefit of the clients we serve worldwide.
-Hana paved the way by providing encouragement, funding for training and tools, and leading by example.
+Hana has paved the way by providing encouragement, funding for training and tools, and also leading by example.
 Her leadership style is both inspiring and empowering—she demonstrates how to conduct business with integrity while valuing people first.
-She also fosters a healthy work–life balance, allowing me to be present for my children and fully dedicated to my role.
+She also fosters a healthy work–life balance, allowing me to be present for my kids and fully dedicated to my role.
 I’m truly grateful to be part of such a dynamic, purpose-driven team that’s making a global impact—one word at a time.

 What’s the best career advice you’ve ever received?